About Fumio “Osabu” Osano

 Mailing Address

 If you would like to send fanmail to Fumio Osano, please keep in mind that while he has basic proficiency in English, all letters should be sent in Japanese.
-(If you want to send him a note in Japanese, please e-mail me – [email protected]; I will translate letters for a small fee.)
 You can send a small letter or gift with prepaid postage to:

 Fumio Osano